Highlights

 Suggested activities include:

-Hike to the top of Cerro San Cristobal, the most magnificent viewpoint in Santiago.
-When visiting any new city it's a good idea to get your bearings by surveying the area from a high vantage point.
-Pathways lead 850 meters (2,788 feet) up this central hill to a series of lookouts that offer wraparound views of Santiago.
-Enjoy the reconnoitering, and if you aren't the hiking type not to worry: you can catch a scenic gondola to the top.
+- Hike to the top of Cerro San Cristobal, the most magnificent viewpoint in Santiago.
+When visiting any new city, it's a good idea to get your bearings by surveying the area from a high vantage point.
+Pathways lead 2,788 feet (850 m) up this central hill to a series of lookouts that offer wraparound views of Santiago.
+Enjoy the reconnoitering, and if you're not the hiking type, don't worry: you can catch a scenic gondola to the top.

-Stroll the cobblestone streets of Barrio Bellavista.
+- Stroll the cobblestone streets of Barrio Bellavista.
 On the north side of Santiago, you'll find this trendy enclave, at once fashionable and bohemian.
 Brightly painted old houses adorned with graffiti art sit alongside modern shopping complexes featuring an eclectic array of eateries and bars.
-It's a great place to come for dinner out, a glass or two of Chilean red, and people watching from a patio table.
+It's a great place to come for dinner out, a glass or two of Chilean red, and people-watching from a patio table.

-Visit the Plaza de Armas, located in Santiago's historic center.
-There's a lot of history within the four corners of this expansive stone plaza, as it was founded all the way back in 1541.
+- Visit the Plaza de Armas, located in Santiago's historic center.
+There's a lot of history within the four corners of this expansive stone plaza, as it was founded back in 1541.
 Also here is the impressive Catedral Metropolitana, a neoclassical church dating to 1748 and whose towering twin bell towers dominate the north side of the plaza.

 - Snap pics in front of the Palacio de la Moneda.
-Chile's opulent Presidential Palace (known simply as "La Moneda") is just a short stroll from the Plaza de Armas, and like the plaza, it's filled with history.
-It was here in 1973 that Chile's armed forces, backed by the U.S. government, overthrew President Salvador Allende, kicking off a brutal right-wing military dictatorship that would last for 17 years.
-Today the country is under democratic rule, and visitors are welcome to visit the palace.
+Chile's opulent Presidential Palace (La Moneda) is just a short stroll from the Plaza de Armas, and like the plaza, it's filled with history.
+It was here in 1973 that Chile's armed forces, backed by the US government, overthrew President Salvador Allende, kicking off a brutal right-wing military dictatorship that would last for 17 years.
+Today, the country is under democratic rule, and visitors are welcome to visit the palace.

-Day 2: A Bite of Santiago
+Day 2: Santiago Food Tour

 Highlights of the tour include:

-Wandering the aisles of Santiago's labyrinthine central market.
-This is the beating heart of the city, overflowing with vendors and local residents eager to get their hands on the freshest of the day's produce.
+- Wandering the aisles of Santiago's labyrinthine central market.
+This is the beating heart of the city, overflowing with vendors and residents eager to get their hands on the freshest of the day's produce.
 With the assistance of an English-speaking guide, you'll engage with these vendors and shoppers, learning about their daily routine while getting the inside track on the most delicious tidbits to try.

-A tasting of traditional Chilen dishes.
+- A tasting of traditional Chilen dishes.
 It's not enough to experience the kinetic energy of the marketplace—you'll want to do like a local and indulge your taste buds as well.
 You'll also get a glimpse into how some of Chile's most famous dishes are prepared.

 Tour Duration: Half-day (with English-speaking guide)